barneycarroll/jquery.reverter.js/README.md

 Sometimes, you'll still want to do dynamic modifications to an element on the fly with no reference to an internal state, but want to be able to save those states, and revert them later on.

 This is what most versioning software does — it doesn't pretend to understand how or why you're doing what you're doing, but it knows what files have changed and it can track that.
 This is what this does.
+To your web page.

 ## How?